 What is wrong with this picture?
 I am one of tens of thousands of people in Bangkok who put up with this situation every day.
 I live at one end of the Red Zone and work at the other.
 I routinely drive right through the middle of it just so that I can see with my own eyes what is going on.
 We were stopped this morning on the way into the Lumpini Park encampment by several guys who politely asked if they could search the car for weapons.
 Wais and apologies all around, and we were on our way.
 No blood was spilled.
 Tourists are not the target, yet tourism is the victim.

 So what makes perfectly normal, educated people decide to avoid an entire country because of a travel advisory?
 Television, that's what.
 Kill the damn thing before it controls you completely.
-I have not seen an outbreak of public hysteria since the

 4 May 2010